petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

 saving us the trouble of typing out all of our turbulence model names.

-Another call to `calkit status` shows we need to run the pipeline again.

-Now another call to `calkit run` and
+Another call to `calkit status` shows we need to run the pipeline again, and another call to `calkit run` then
 `calkit save -m "Run pipeline to create figure"` will create this figure and push it to the repo.
 This figure is now viewable as its own object up on the website.